 Any waste items used during the treatment of a casualty, both in the medical centre and away from it, are classed as clinical waste.
-As such, they must NOT be disposed of in the general rubbish.
+As such, should not be disposed of in the general rubbish.
 All such waste must be placed in official clinical bags and returned to the general office of AMS for correct disposal.
+The sharps bin should be used for all needles, NOT the clinical waste bag.